 But Republicans need to be cautious.
 As a Democrat, I agree with neoconservative commentator Charles Krauthammer: Krauthammer: Elections gave GOP a chance, not a mandate, Houston Chronicle, November 6, 2014]

+The GOP also faces a challenge, as Barack Obama is showing every indication that he will go through with a massive unilateral Amnesty/Immigration Surge via an Executive Order.
 According to the Associated Press, President Obama says that he “intends to issue an order easing the threat against deportation for immigrants in the country illegally.”
 Worse,

 That alone would force President Obama to go on record that he doesn’t actually believe in enforcing immigration law.

 A casual glance around the world shows vast masses of people in the Middle East, Latin America and Asia who are utterly ignored by their governments and unable to receive even basic needs.
 There’s nothing progressive about creating that kind of environment within our own Republic.

 And that kind of thinking will keep Democrats like me staying at home when the next election rolls around.